MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-02-storage-lab.md

 1. Open the **data** container, and verify that the **product_data** folder you created is listed.

-1. Select the **&#x2027;&#x2027;&#x2027;** icon at the right-end of the folder, and note that it doesn't display any options.
+1. Select the **&#x2027;&#x2027;&#x2027;** icon at the right-end of the folder, and note that the menu doesn't display any options.
 Folders in a flat namespace blob container are virtual, and can't be managed.

     ![Screenshot of the Azure Portal showing the options for the virtual folder](images/storage-virtual-folder.png)